Social Responsibility

 Back to Social Responsibility Overview

-As part of our ongoing commitment to listen and respond to employee concerns, in 2022 we conducted our annual employee feedback survey to gauge responses to a range of workforce factors that drive engagement and retention.
-Our overall engagement score was 86 percent, with 88 percent of our employees believing their work has meaning and purpose, 92 percent saying they’re proud of the work they do, 85 percent saying they get enough opportunities to do challenging work, 87 percent agreeing they have the training they need to do their jobs well, and 92 percent saying they know how their work contributes to the company’s overall performance.
+As part of our ongoing commitment to listen and respond to employee concerns, we conduct an annual employee feedback survey to gauge responses to a range of workforce factors that drive engagement and retention.
+In 2025, our overall engagement score was 88 percent, with 89 percent of employees agreeing they have the training they need to do their jobs well, 88 percent agreeing they get enough opportunities to do challenging work, and 80 percent saying they feel like they belong at Weyerhaeuser.

 Everyday